CBroemse/SimilaritYWriter20/README.md

    various examples of ways how this adding of zeros could be done.
 This second experiment also explores how different A's that are subgroups of the Haskell char set encoding appears on screen with regard to varieng ptc functions.
-   At one point we select a subgoup that only contains numbers and letters and try to establish an ?'arythmetic-operator'? '+' and observe that on screen.
+   At one point we select a subgroup that only contains numbers and letters and try to establish an ?'arythmetic-operator'? '+' to observe on screen.
-   We have established a group with one of the mentioned As that only operates on letters and numbers
+   We have established a group with one of the mentioned As that only operates on letters and numbers.

                        syntactical layer       conceptual layer
                         plot ptc as wxm        select a ptc function